 - High Fats v Low Fat

-The PREDIMED intervention clearly produced cardiovascular benefits despite being higher in fat, whereas the low fat WHI failed to produce any such benefits.
+The PREDIMED intervention clearly produced cardiovascular benefits despite being higher in fat, whereas the low-fat WHI failed to produce any such benefits.

-- Plant v Animal fats
+- Plant v Animal Fats

 The main source of the additional fats in the PREDIMED diet was from plants (olive oil and nuts).
-However, there would have been a small contribution from animal fats via moderatly increased fish consumption.
+However, there would have been a small contribution from animal fats via moderately increased fish consumption.
 The benefits observed were not from reduced meat consumption, as these remained similar between both control and intervention groups.

 - Type of Fatty acids